 Use of personal information by governmental sectors is regulated by the Act on the Protection of Personal Information Held by Administrative Organs of 2003, the Act on the Protection of Personal Information Held by Incorporated Administrative Agencies of 2003 and various local ordinances providing rules for the protection of PII held by local governments.
 In addition, the Act on Utilisation of Numbers to Identify Specific Individuals in Administrative Process provides rules concerning the use of personal information acquired through the use of the individual social security and tax numbering system called My Number.
+With respect to employee monitoring, while there is no statute regulating employee monitoring in Japan, the Commission's cross-sectoral administrative guidelines for the APPI (the Commission Guidelines) provide for the best practice in cases of carrying out employee monitoring.

-7 PII formats
+8 PII formats